-Gavin Andresen, well-known cypherpunk and Bitcoin core developers, launched the first crypto faucet back in June 2010.
+Gavin Andresen, a well-known cypherpunk and Bitcoin core developer, launched the first crypto faucet back in June 2010.
 It was a Bitcoin faucet, and its primary purpose was to spread awareness about Bitcoin.
 Another reason for building this faucet was that there was no Bitcoin exchange then — so this faucet made it easier to acquire bitcoins.

 At that time, Bitcoin was worth pennies.
 Very few people took it seriously.
 Gavin added his own 1,100 bitcoins to his faucet, giving away 5 BTC to anyone who came on the faucet platform and completed a simple captcha.
 As time passed, this faucet gave away a total of 19,715 bitcoins, all coming from Gavin’s wallet.